 Boomers and subsequent generations have desired a moral code that tells them aborting children before birth is morally legitimate but– at the same time– they do not want a moral code that would justify infanticide, or child abandonment, or starving a child to death, or beating, or any other mistreatment of children after they are born.
 In the contrary, they profess moral horror at such thoughts.
 They want parents to have enforceable obligations to look after children after they are born.
 Yet they also want parents to have the option to kill any children–blamelessly– before they are born, if they choose to.

 People who hold this view start with moral conclusions that they want to hold, and then seek to retrofit some foundational principles that would justify these conclusions.
 Roderick Long gives an explicit example of this kind of motivated reasoning.
-After setting out the propositions that women can always legitimately choose to abortion, and that child abandonment is wrong, he states:
+After setting out the propositions that women can always legitimately choose abortion, and that child abandonment is wrong, he states:

 I regard it as a desirable constraint on any theory of positive rights that it give (what I regard as) the “right answer” to the questions raised by [these] propositions.